miku/libradar/README.md

 A small Google Chrome extension to check, whether a book is available at the local library, while browsing its Amazon page.

-Libraries can be added quite easily.
+Libraries can be added quite easily, take [a look at the source](http://miku.github.com/libradar/).